richcipherblade/wuc-new/_posts/2016-01-29-bitcoin-trading.md

 <p>Each time Bitcoin’s price rises, new investors and speculators want their share of profits.
 Because Bitcoin is global and easy to send anywhere, trading bitcoin is simple.</p>

-<p>Compared to other financial instruments, Bitcoin trading has very little barrier to entry.
+<p>Compared to other financial instruments, <a href="https://www.bitcointrader.com/">Bitcoin trading</a> has very little barrier to entry.
 If you already own bitcoins, you can start trading almost instantly.
 In many cases, verification isn’t even required in order to trade.  </p>

 <p>If you are interested in trading Bitcoin then there are many online trading companies offering this product usually as a contract for difference or CFD.</p>